OutSystems/docs-product/src/develop/security/secure-cookies-enable-secure-session.md

 summary: Check how to configure your OutSystems environment to secure session cookies and how to activate the secure cookie flag while developing the app.
 ---

-# Secure Cookies: How to enable secure session cookies and set application cookies as secure
+# Enable secure session cookies and set application cookies as secure

 ## Overview